Abundance-age relations with red clump stars in open clusters: Chemical clocks

 Similarly to \cite{Jofre+2020}, we find that all selected ratios involve at least one element produced partially by the $s$-process.
 Y, Zr and Ba have a large contribution from the $s$-process \citep[more than $\sim$60\%][]{Bisterzo+2014}, because are mainly produced by intermediate-mass stars in their AGB phase, thus ejected to enrich the interstellar medium in an overall large timescale.
 The $r$-process, on the contrary, is believed to happen in core-collapse supernovae and possibly other more exotic places like neutron star mergers \citep{Thielemann+2017}, where a large density of neutrons is available.
 Nd has a significant contribution from the $r$-process.

 We find that the "purest" $s$-process elements (Y, Zr and Ba) produce significant correlations when combined with $\alpha$-elements, remarkably with Mg, Si, Ca and Ti.
 Only Y has a significant correlation with Al. In these combinations Ba is the element for which we find the steepest slopes, which are always close to -0.1 $\dexGyr$.
+We recall the reader that Ba abundances can be affected by activity and NLTE effects as discussed in Sect.~\ref{sec:XFe_age}.
 Y and Zr typically show smaller slopes, except for the combination with Al (and some Fe-peak elements) which gives -0.07 $\dexGyr$.
 The different behaviour of $s$-process elements, may reflect how differently their production evolves with time.
 In general, our slopes have higher values with respect to \cite{Jofre+2020}, especially those involving Ba since our values are close to $-0.10\,\dexGyr$, whereas \citet{Jofre+2020} obtain values around $-0.04\,\dexGyr$.
 This is a reflection of the steeper [Ba/Fe] trend in Fig.~\ref{fig:XFe_age} seen in clusters and also in other studies (discussed in detail in Sect.~\ref{sec:XFe_age}), in comparison with field stars.
 We note that in the Ba relations there are persistently three outliers which are usually detected by our algorithm: the Hyades cluster, NGC~2632 and NGC~6997.

 Nd is a heavy neutron-capture element with a significant contribution from both the $s$-process and the $r$-process, around 50\% of each path.
 We find positive slopes of Nd, when combined with the $s$-process element Zr (also produces a similar correlation with Ba but it does not get selected because of low significance).
 The sign of the slope goes in the opposite direction indicating that its production timescale is much quicker than that of Zr.
 This is also related with the different slope of the [Nd/Fe] vs age, in comparison with [Zr/Fe] seen in Fig~\ref{fig:XFe_age}.